joseasoler/tradergen/README.md

 [Vanilla Books Expanded](https://steamcommunity.com/workshop/filedetails/?id=2193152410):

 * All orbital traders may have a couple of books in stock.
-Certain orbital traders are specialized on them.
+* Orbital traders with the Culture category will have books, blueprints and maps in stock.
+You can purchase the newspaper of their ship as well.

 [Vanilla Cooking Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2134308519):